CamDavidsonPilon/lifetimes/README.md

     """

 #### The Gamma-Gamma model and the independence assumption
-The model we are going to use to estimate the CLV for our userbase is called the Gamma-Gamma model, which relies upon an important assumption.
-Gamma-Gamma, in fact, assumes that the relationship between the monetary value and the frequency of your data is non existing.
+The model we are going to use to estimate the CLV for our userbase is called the Gamma-Gamma submodel, which relies upon an important assumption.
+The Gamma-Gamma submodel, in fact, assumes that there is no relationship between the monetary value and the purchase frequency.
 In practice we need to check whether the Pearson correlation between the two vectors is close to 0 in order to use this model.

     returning_customers_summary[['monetary_value', 'frequency']].corr()
     """